LoadingByte/MovieFocus/README.md

 MovieFocus is a Minecraft mod that allows for a more flexible usage of depth of field and focus in Minecraft movies.
 It patches supported shaderpacks so that they work together with the mod.

-In order to use this mod, you first need to install GuiLib and the [GLSL shaders mod](http://shadersmod.net/) as a dependency!
+Without the [GLSL shaders mod](http://shadersmod.net/) and a supported depth of field shaderpack, the mod won't activate.

 License
 -------